 - Cools small spaces up to 300 sq. ft.

-- The best portable air coolers are lightweight and with steady water flow control.
+- The best portable air coolers are lightweight and feature steady water flow control.

 Window/Through-the-Wall Coolers